 Current Students

-GW provides many opportunities for students to enjoy their DPT student experience inside and outside the classroom.
+GW provides many opportunities for DPT students to enjoy their experience in and out of the classroom.
 GW students have access to resources such as the GW Writing Center and allied health journals via the Himmelfarb Health Sciences Library.
-DPT students are also encouraged to partake in annual program events, become a student leader, and actively engage the community.
+DPT students are encouraged to partake in annual program events, become student leaders, and actively engage in the community.

 Curriculum